Probing laser-driven surface and subsurface dynamics via grazing-incidence XFEL scattering and diffraction

+The absorption of \( \SI{800}{\nano\meter} \) light in gold and the subsequent temperature evolution are simulated by coupling a two-temperature model with the temperature-dependent Drude-Lorentz dielectric function~\cite{Ndione2024} (see Methods).
+For our incident laser fluence of \SI{1.4}{\joule\per\centi\meter\squared}, the model yields an absorbed fluence of approximately \SI{102}{\milli\joule\per\centi\meter\squared}.
+The simulations indicate that the electron temperature in the gold film increases rapidly to greater than \(15 000 \, \mathrm{K} \) during the laser pulse.
 Energy is then transferred to the lattice on a time scale of roughly \SI{40}{\pico\second}.
 Neglecting further dissipation processes, a final lattice temperature of about \( 6000 \, \mathrm{K} \) is reached within the \SI{56}{\nano\meter} film -- well above the equilibrium melting temperature of gold (\( T_m = 1338 \, \mathrm{K} \)).
 While this superheating appears to be rather high, the connection between equilibrium melting temperature and nucleation kinetics of a highly nonequilibrium state is much more involved \cite{Zhigilei09,Rethfeld2017}.
 Recent work reports about direct measurements of the lattice temperature of gold, which exceed its equilibrium melting temperature by far before complete melting \cite{White2025nature}.
 On the other hand, there are uncertainties in the experimental fluence calibration; additional loss channels (e.g, heat flow due to the thick substrate); grain-boundary scattering that confines energy deposition near the surface area~\cite{Assefa20}; and any other effects not accounted for in the simulations.
-Note that a measured incident fluence of \SI{4.2}{\joule\per\centi\meter\squared} for a film of twice the thickness compared to our work has been found to compare well with a moleculardynamic simulation applying an absorbed fluence of \SI{100}{\milli\joule\per\centi\meter\squared}~\cite{Sun25_thinAu_XFEL}.
+Note that a measured incident fluence of \SI{4.2}{\joule\per\centi\meter\squared} for a film of twice the thickness compared to our work has been found to compare well with a molecular dynamic simulation applying an absorbed fluence of \SI{100}{\milli\joule\per\centi\meter\squared}~\cite{Sun25_thinAu_XFEL}.
 Moreover, inline with the discussion in Ref.~\cite{Sun25_thinAu_XFEL} regarding the uncertainty of the theoretical fluence conversion, our simulations revealed a nonlinear increase of the absorbed fluence with the incident fluence, because the optical constants evolve during the pulse due to electronic excitation.
 Further experimental investigations will be required to identify the dominant mechanisms behind this discrepancy and to benchmark them against theoretical predictions.